Banking in Bangladesh: After independence

 Foreign exchange reserves at the end of FY 1986 were US$476 million, equivalent to slightly more than two months worth of imports.
-This represented a 20-per cent increase of reserves over the previous year, largely the result of higher remittances by Bangladeshi workers abroad.
+This represented a 20-per cent increase in reserves over the previous year, largely the result of higher remittances by Bangladeshi workers abroad.
 The country also reduced imports by about 10 per cent to US$2.4 billion.
 Because of Bangladesh's status as a least developed country receiving concessional loans, private creditors accounted for only about 6 per cent of outstanding public debt.
 The external public debt was US$6.4 billion, and annual debt service payments were US$467 million at the end of FY 1986.

 The reform program continued in subsequent years.
-Bangladesh bank administered the World Bank's Financial Institutions Development Project from 2000 to 2006, which, according to Asian Development Bank, enabled "substantial progress towards sustainable financing of private sector initiatives to accelerate industrial growth in the country".
+Bangladesh Bank administered the World Bank's Financial Institutions Development Project from 2000 to 2006, which, according to the Asian Development Bank, enabled "substantial progress towards sustainable financing of private sector initiatives to accelerate industrial growth in the country".

-"Three lessons stand out from Bangladesh's development experience and can inspire other countries: empowering women and girls, investing in people and connectivity, and moving decisively on climate adaptation and resilience," said the World Bank President.
+"Three lessons stand out from Bangladesh's development experience and can inspire other countries: empowering women and girls, investing in people and connectivity, and moving decisively on climate adaptation and resilience," said the World Bank president.

+Post 2010s

+Mobile financial services or MFS, such as bKash, Nagad and Rocket, have become widespread in addition to increasing levels of bank accounts per capita and debit card ownership.

+2020s

+Owing to decades of defaulted loans to influential businessmen, politicians and subsequent smuggling/siphoning of wealth from the country had caused a crisis of confidence in the banks after the fall of Hasina.